What happens with all the waste from the Farm Progress Show?

 It takes a lot of work to make sure they leave no trace.
 Some of that work is done by a committed group of individuals who handle all the trash and recycling for the show.

-Macon Resources, a work group out of Decatur that serves a variety of different people in Macon County that have both physical and developmental challenges, leads the charge to keep the show clean.
+Macon Resources leads the charge to keep the show clean.
+They’re a work group out of Decatur that serves a variety of different people in Macon County that have both physical and developmental challenges.

 “We make sure that the containers are not full and we recycle, we pick up all the recycling,” said Elizabeth Dandridge, an employee at Macon Resources who has worked with the group for 40 years.

-“Every year they have this, I’d be here having fun doing it, and you get to see a lot of people smiling, living and having fun,” said Thaddeus Bond, another employee at Macon Resources.
+“Every year they have this, I’d be here having fun doing it,” said Thaddeus Bond, another employee at Macon Resources.
+“And you get to see a lot of people smiling, living and having fun.”

 Macon Resources doesn’t only handle the Farm Progress Show.
 They also contract with four rest stops to keep things clean in Central Illinois.
 In addition, they also handle making all of the license plates for the State of Illinois.
 Last year, they made 2.5 million plates for the state.